UCSD-FA23CSE240A/cse240a-fa23-cache-simulator/README.md

 You need to make sure that your output matches this configuration output with 2% of error margin.
 There will be some more hidden test cases which will test the simulator against some other configurations.

-You can test using the same docker image as Project 1, the image name is `gandhardesh13/240a_base:v2` The commands to run this would be the same as before: `docker pull gandhardesh13/240a_base:v2` to pull the image, `docker run --rm -it -v <path on local machine>/<path on ubuntu> gandhardesh13/240a_base:v2` to run it on your local machine.
+You can test using the same docker image as Project 1, the image name is `TODO` The commands to run this would be the same as before: `docker pull TODO` to pull the image, `docker run -it -v TODO` to run it on your local machine.

 ## Traces